MQCybersec/mqcybersec-website/src/content/writeups/24-seceduw4-commitmentissues.md

 ![githubpages.png](images/24-secedu/githubpages.png)

-This website is a GitHub Pages site, the format is `<username>.github.io` for a GitHub account so lets investiage: `https://github.com/tobiasredfield`.
+This website is a GitHub Pages site, the format is `<username>.github.io` for a GitHub account so lets investigate: `https://github.com/tobiasredfield`.

 ![tobiasgithub.png](images/24-secedu/tobiasgithub.png)